-Novotel Darwin Atrium is right in the city centre and overlooks Darwin Harbour.
-The four-star hotel has non-smoking rooms, conserves energy through LED lighting and encourages guests and hotel staff to recycle waste with recycle bins that are placed in the rooms and throughout the hotel.
-It also has an indoor tropical rainforest complete with cascading vines and palm trees, providing a refreshing, natural atmosphere.
+The Novotel Atrium is right in the city centre, overlooking the harbour.
+It has energy-saving LED lighting and guests and staff are encouraged to recycle with separate bins in the rooms and throughout the hotel.
+There's even an indoor tropical rainforest, complete with cascading vines and palm trees, for a refreshing, natural atmosphere.

 What To Eat

 Saffron is the perfect place to find eco-friendly dining with a touch of sophistication.
-With a focus on sustainability and authentic, innovative Indian cuisine, Saffron stands out among the other restaurants populating the Northern Territory capital.
-All the fresh produce comes from local farmers, and seafood is only Territory or Australian-caught, where there are strict anti-poaching laws.
-There are ample vegetarian options and delicious Indian breads and desserts cooked from homemade recipes.
+With a focus on sustainability and innovative, but authentic Indian cuisine, this restaurant stands out among the others populating the city.
+The fresh produce comes from local farmers and all the seafood served is caught in Australia, where there are strict anti-poaching laws.
+There are ample vegetarian options too, and delicious Indian breads and desserts cooked from homemade recipes.